kathirpmdk-star/Truepix/README.md

 # On macOS/Linux:

-source venv/bin/activate                         Input Image✅ **High Accuracy** - 89.3% accuracy with 91.2% precision on AI detection
+source venv/bin/activate                         Input Image **High Accuracy** - 89.3% accuracy with 91.2% precision on AI detection

 # On Windows: